santinoacco/TrackingCovid19AR/README.md

-# Tracking the evolution of Covid-19 in Argentina using data from Google News
+# Tracking the evolution of Covid-19 in Argentina using data from the Health-ministry and other sources like Google News

 ## Required packages